contractful/frontend-v1/README.md

 ✨ Official demo: [https://contractful.vercel.app/].

+*Quick start:*

+* TODO Have fDAI on the Polygon Mumbai network
+* TODO Create
+* TODO Consent
+* TODO ...

 The full protocol of the solution can be interfaced by using the official demo (see above).
 Anyway, here you will learn, how to use the contractful frontend - to create, deploy and sign a Hiring Agreement - just from you local machine.

 For details on the protocol, please visit [https://github.com/contractful/protocol-v1].